ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference 4.md

 ##### PROCESSED_UNDO_LOG_COUNT

-The number of undo-finished logs in the trnasaction
+The number of undo-finished logs in the transaction

 ### V\$TRANSACTION_MGR